Briggsc28/briggsc28.github.io/_posts/2015-05-18-Glup-101-CSS-all-the-LESS.md

 >It felt like I'd burnt a lot of time on what should be a simple task!

-This was due to:
-* Web Essentials for Visual Studio 2015 removed the automatic compiling of .LESS to CSS
+This was due to the removal of automatic compiling of .LESS to CSS in Web Essentials for Visual Studio 2015 and confusion about Grunt and Gulp.
-* Confusion between Grunt and Gulp

 Do you like saving yourself time and frustration...well then read on!